-- What Is Oar and How Does It Work?
+- What Is Oar Health and How Does It Work?

-Naltrexone is a medication-assisted treatment option for alcohol use disorder (AUD).
-Read about the difference between Alcohol Use Disorder(AUD), heavy drinking, and binge drinking.
-It is approved by the Food and Drug Administration (FDA) to help people stop drinking or cut back on drinking, and reduce alcohol cravings.
+Naltrexone is approved by the Food and Drug Administration (FDA) to help people stop drinking or cut back on drinking, as well as to reduce alcohol cravings.

 Complete a short online assessment about your current alcohol use and your general medical history, and a medical provider will evaluate if treatment with naltrexone is right for you.

 Any licensed healthcare provider in the United States who is authorized to write a prescription can legally prescribe naltrexone.
-Naltrexone may be prescribed during an in-person office visit with a provider or via a telehealth appointment.
+Naltrexone may be prescribed via a telehealth or virtual appointment with a clinician, or during an in-person office visit.

 The healthcare professionals who most often prescribe naltrexone include: